darvelo/nodemon-grunt/README.md

 # Shell commands

-These commands can be used in a standard `bash` terminal to run the script in different ways. "./" denotes the current directory, a prefix to the command that allows you to run the script when you `cd` to the project root.
+These commands can be used in a standard `bash` terminal to run the script in different ways. `./` denotes the current directory, a prefix to the command that allows you to run the script when you `cd` to the project root.

-`./nodemon-grunt.sh start` - Start the nodemon grunt process in the terminal where it can be monitored.
+* `./nodemon-grunt.sh start` - Start the nodemon grunt process in the terminal where it can be monitored.
-`./nodemon-grunt.sh restart` - Restart the nodemon grunt process, whether it was started in a Terminal or through Sublime.
+* `./nodemon-grunt.sh restart` - Restart the nodemon grunt process, whether it was started in a Terminal or through Sublime.
+Any input typed into the terminal window (and then pressing enter) will also restart the process.
+The specific input combination can be changed by editing the `$input` check in `nodemon-grunt.sh`.
-`./nodemon-grunt.sh kill` - Kill the nodemon grunt process from another terminal.
+* `./nodemon-grunt.sh kill` - Kill the nodemon grunt process from another terminal.

 `Ctrl+c` can be used to kill the process from the same terminal window/tab.